seh-GAH-toh/Pumpkin-Website/docs/en/config/lan-broadcast.md

 # LAN Broadcast
-Pumpkin can broadcast the server across the network in order to make it easier for local players to connect to the server easier.
+Pumpkin can advertise the server across the network in order to make it easier for local players to connect to the server easier.

 ## Configuring LAN Broadcast

 #### `enabled`: Boolean
-Whether LAN Broadcast is enabled or not.
+Whether LAN broadcast is enabled or not.

 :::code-group
 ```toml [features.toml] {2}